 Damages That Are Compensated Under FELA

-FELA not only lets you seek damages for medical expenses, disability, and lost wages, but also damages due to physical pain and suffering, emotional and mental suffering, and lost of earning capacity.
+FELA not only lets you seek damages for medical expenses, disability, and lost wages, but also damages due to physical pain and suffering, emotional and mental suffering, and loss of earning capacity.

 Damages such as physical pain and suffering, mental and emotional suffering can often be substantial and are a significant part of any claim under FELA.
 Any loss of earning capacity may also be considered a substantial part of your claim.
 You need an experienced attorney at your side in order to know what you may expect to see as a result of your injury.